 Using high-powered, highly sensitive magnets, the paddle shifters will never lag nor lose potency or responsiveness.
 Every shift will feel positive; complete with a satisfying ‘clack’ sound!
 And to truly top off the immersive F1 experience, you have two sets of paddle shifters.
 One for gear changes, and one for DRS activation.

 I could just keep writing, but I’m sure you get the picture by now.
 A review can’t properly capture all of the amazing features of this wheel!
-For the price of $1,700 you’ll receive the wheel and its winning wheelbase with guaranteed ‘plug and play’ functionality with the PS4, so you can try it out for yourself!
+I recommend you try this wheel and its winning wheelbase with guaranteed plug-and-play functionality with the PS4, so you can try it out for yourself!